paul-rogers/druid-client/doc/cluster.md

 ## Service Client

-Each service within the cluster has a specialized `pydruid2` client.
+Each service within the cluster has a specialized `druid-client` client.
 For example, to get the Coordinator client:

 ```python
 coord = cluster.coord()